andrewdempsey2018/Indie-Games-Flaunt/README.md

 linked heroku app with github repository

 set heroku to automaticall update the app whenever github repositor was updated

+The Heroku service was used to deploy the website online.
+An account with Heroku was created using the free tier.

+An app was then initialised on Heroku called "indie-games-flaunt".
+The settings were left at their default values for this app.

+A web server was added to the development machines Python setup called gunicorn.

+The procfile was created that contained information about the web server.

+Add info about Procfile requirements

+The requirements.txt file was added.
+This containes information needed to allow the webserver to know what dependencies the app needs. pip3 flask >require,ents.txt

+Make a commit to github.
+In this case the repository was called Indie-Games-Flaunt.
+In heroku, in the deployment settings for the indie-games-flaunt app, deployment method was set to link to the Indie-Games-Flaunt repository.

+From Heroku, the app can be set to automaticall update whenever a new commit is made, but for development of this app, manual update was selected.
+This allowed better control for troubleshooting purposes.

+Again from the deploy tab in heroku, the app can then be built by pressing the deploy branch button.
+After the app builds, clicking the open app button will reveal the URL of the website, allowing it to be opened on any device with internet acsess.

 ## Credits